As an Amazon Associate I earn from qualifying purchases.

 Cutting butter into biscuit dough with forks or a pastry cutter (like we use in scones) gets us that signature biscuit flakiness.

-Along with butter, these biscuits boast a low(er) fat content by using Greek yogurt for moisture.
-And, of course, plenty of real pumpkin.
+Along with those chunks of butter, these biscuits boast a moist and tender interior thanks to sour cream or Greek yogurt and, of course, plenty of real pumpkin.

 As I mentioned, the spices we’re working with today are sage, thyme, and a little ginger.
 These spices are amazing together and complement that earthy pumpkin flavor so nicely.